signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 Another useful behavior is `RunAnyway`: all the basic commands (Destroy, Reconfigure, SetControllerKey, Start and Stop) uses this behavior since they must obviously do their job even if the device is stopped (the Stop does nothing when the device is already stopped).

-For "immediate" commands, [DeviceImmediateCommandStoppedBehavior](DeviceImmediateCommandStoppedBehavior.cs) there is only 3 options since immediate commands cannot be deferred.
+For "immediate" commands, [DeviceImmediateCommandStoppedBehavior](DeviceImmediateCommandStoppedBehavior.cs) has only 3 options since immediate commands cannot be deferred.